netdata/learn/docs/agent/collectors/go.d.plugin/modules/pulsar.md

 Module default `update_every` is 60.

-`Apache Pulsar` doesnt expose raw counters, it exposes rate.
+`Apache Pulsar` doesn't expose raw counters, it exposes rate.
 It counts rates every `statsUpdateFrequencyInSecs`.
 Default value is 60 seconds.

 Module `update_every` should be equal to `statsUpdateFrequencyInSecs`.